ashumadhav/WebexServicenow/README.md

 1. In the Studio browser tab click on "Cisco-Infrastructure Table[Default view]" under "Forms" in the left pane
 2. Modify the form in right pane to accomodate your solution
     - If you need help modifying the form, see the "Working with Fields" exercise in the "Building the NeedIt Application" training module.
-The module can be found by starting on the Developer main menu > Learn > Training.
+The module can be found by starting on the Developer main menu > Learn > Courses.

 ---